espressif/esp-sr/speech_command_recognition/README.md

 Users can define their own speech commands in the `menuconfig` in Pinyin, for example:

-the command of “打开空调”, which means turn on the air conditioner, should be provided to the blank as "dai kai kong tiao".
+the command of “打开空调”, which means turn on the air conditioner, should be provided to the blank as "da kai kong tiao".

 - One speech commands ID can correspond to multiple speech command phrases;
 - Up to 100 speech commands ID or speech command phrases, including customized commands, are supported;
-- The corresponding multiple phrases in an ID need to be used ',' separated.
+- The corresponding multiple phrases for one Command ID need to be separated by ','.

 ### Basic Configuration